ABI-Tutorials/DTP-Simulation/source/odeintegration.rst

    Simulation results showing the comparison between the Euler and CVODE integrators.

-5. Now have a play with step sizes, number of points, and integration methods to explore the features of these two integration methods.
+5. Now have a play with step sizes, number of points, and integration methods to explore the features of these two integration methods and see if you can address these questions.

+   #.
+What is the largest maximum step size you can use with CVODE to accurately simulate a sine wave with number of points being set to 2?
+   #.
+How small does :math:`h` need to be to get the same solution with Euler?
+   #.
+Are either of those a useful solution?
+   #.
+What is the minimum number of points required to capture an accurate sine wave?
+   #.
+Can you determine a configuration for Euler and CVODE which demonstrates a cheaper, more accurate, simulation using CVODE with this model?

 .. _dtp_cp_sim_ode_task3: